 Nonesuch Editing specializes in substantive and developmental author editing for scholars, researchers, and postdocs.
 I work with academic and supporting texts in the narrative social sciences and humanities, helping to get texts ready for submission to a publisher, an acquisitions or series editor, a granting agency, or a prospective employer.
-As a native English speaker and a speaker of several foreign languages, I also handle author editing for non-native English speakers whose text requires an extra level of attention to linguistic and writing-culture interference.
+As a native English speaker and a speaker of several additional languages, I also handle author editing for non-native English speakers whose text requires an extra level of attention to linguistic and writing-culture interference.

 I look at how a text works as a text: how it hangs together as a unit of discourse; how its arguments chart a coherent narrative; how it leverages theory, sources, and evidence; how it functions within your discipline’s literary genre; how well-suited it is to your target readership; how persuasively and musically it reads.
 Because of this close-read approach, I offer author editing at a substantive and developmental level.
 Each of my edits includes structural editing for organization, content & conceptual rigor; stylistic editing for clarity, coherence & flow; and copy editing for accuracy, consistency, grammar & house style.

 Chicago, Oxford/New Hart’s, APA, ASA, and MLA are the dominant academic styles in the social sciences and humanities.
 I edit in all five according to publisher preferences or submission requirements and easily adapt to unique house or author styles.
 I have experience with UN, EU, and US agency styles, handle language localization across US, Canadian, and British English, and am able to apply inclusive style and appropriate terminology usage for various communities.